logicalclocks/hops-docs/docs/hopsml/experiment.rst

 The programming model: Wrap your Machine Learning code in a function
 ####################################################################

-To be able to run your TensorFlow code on Hops, the code for the whole program needs to be provided and put inside a wrapper function.
+To be able to run your TensorFlow code on GPUs in Hopsworks, the code for the whole program needs to be provided and put inside the wrapper function.
 Everything, from importing libraries to reading data and defining the model and running the program, needs to be put inside a wrapper function.
-The arguments of the wrapper function would map directly to the name of your hyperparameters.
+The arguments of the wrapper function maps directly to the name of your hyperparameters.

 ::